davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Building distributed systems requires a kind of zen mindset.
 You build on a platform made up of hardware and other people’s software, and those things don’t work &mdash; not always, anyways.
 That’s kind of the point of SLAs: we need to set expectations of how much the service should work, how much of the time, because it won’t be working 100% of the time.
 And even then, reducing our reliability goals isn’t enough: systems are out of SLA all the time.

 And you know what?
-I still think we’re doing amazingly well on making systems reliable.
+I still think we’re doing an amazing job making systems reliable.

 A thought experiment:

 Look at the device you’re using to read this page.
 Does it always work?
 I’m sure it usually does what you want, but *always*?
-Sometimes, doesn’t it freeze up, crash, overheat, power down, disconnect randomly from the network for no discernible reason?
+Sometimes, doesn’t it freeze up, crash, overheat, lose power, disconnect randomly from the network for no discernible reason?

 In distributed systems, these kinds of problems are called **faults**.
 So how often does your device fault?
 It hopefully doesn't happen often enough to be a major day-to-day disruption, but I'm still betting it happens.
 How often would you say it does &mdash; on the order hours, days, weeks?